Jaromeat/Whiteboard/ProgressUpdates.md

 3.Began implementation of Javafx for drawing and object management.

 ## Goals for (3/29 - 4/5)
-1.Finish javafx implementation.
+1. Finish javafx implementation.
-2.Implement encode and decode class' methods into draw panel class.
+2. Implement encode and decode class' methods into draw panel class.
-3.Test Whiteboard with shapes and text.
+3. Test Whiteboard with shapes and text.
-4.Figure out why Jamie's eclipse won't pull the repostory properly.
+4. Figure out why Jamie's eclipse won't pull the repostory properly.